-The reimbursement is due and payable as soon as BCI notifies the Participating Employee and requests reimbursement.
+The reimbursement is due and payable as soon as BCI, on behalf of the Trust, notifies the Participating Employee and requests reimbursement.
 BCI, on behalf of the Trust, may also recover such erroneous payment from any other person or Provider to whom the payments were made.
 If reimbursement is not made in a timely manner, BCI, on behalf of the Trust, may reduce benefits or reduce an allowance for benefits as a set-off toward reimbursement.